goonerlagoon/Programming-Notes/README.md

 # Programming-Notes
-notes to reference as i learn programming and the concepts within
+notes to reference now and in the future as i learn programming and the concepts around it

+# JavaScript